 Sometimes it’s hard to figure out what information to believe when it comes to Vegas nightclubs.
 From websites to forums, people are spewing their experiences left and right.
-So how do you know if what you’re consuming is fake news or if there’s some real wisdom in what you’re reading?
+So how do you know if what you’re consuming is incorrect?
+Or if there’s some real wisdom in what you’re reading?

-Well, have no fear, Vegas Primer is here!
+Well, have no fear; Vegas Primer is here!
 We’ve assembled our collection of the most common Vegas nightclub misconceptions.
-And today we’re busting 31 Vegas nightclub myths once and for all!
+And today, we’re busting 25 Vegas nightclub myths once and for all!

 1. Only “young” people go to Vegas nightclubs.